 The French are quite enamored of Jerry Lewis, or at least they were in the 1960's.
 Nowadays, it's hard to find anyone under 50 who has seen one of his movies.
 In 2006, the French Ministry of Culture awarded him the Legion of Honor medal; pictures and a clip of the ceremony can be found here.

 Being as Central Asia is the furthest region on the Earth from the ocean, ocean-themed films and television programs do well with citizens of the the Asian steppes as they're considered "exotic".

-The movie Titanic is wildly popular in Kyrgyzstan.
+The movie Titanic is wildly popular in Central Asia, especially Kyrgyzstan.
 The movie plays about 5 times a day on TV.
-There are radio plays, novelization, comics, and basically everything in the markets has the image of one the movie's characters on it.
-There's also the whole class conflict thing that might strike a chord in a ex-communist third world country.
+There are radio plays, novelizations, comics, and basically everything on the market has the image of one the movie's characters on it.
+There's also the whole class conflict thing that struck a chord in a ex-communist third world country.
 Plus it's a love story, and that's always popular.

 Woody Allen's movies have sometimes been more popular in Europe (and particularly France) than in the United States.
 Woody Allen himself parodied this phenomenon with Hollywood Ending, in which a film-maker has to shoot a movie while suffering from stress-induced blindness.
 It totally bombs in the US... but turns out to be a surprise hit overseas.

 In México there is almost an urban legend that "El Santo" films were big in Europe, he was an icon here as well but the films themselves were soon forgotten except for a niche group.

 El Santo movies did however have a large following in Turkey.
 So much that 3DevAdam (Three Great Men), a movie featuring three famous superheroes had El Santo as one of the "Great Men".
 There's an El Santo statue outside a movie theater in Istanbul.